-s.jpg)

 nothing but Godfrey compositions.

 It is impossible to say what contribution Williams actually made to the songs for which he is credited as co-author.
-The Billy Williams Collection held at the National Film and Sound Archive in Canberra, Australia, contains many letters in which Godfrey assigns to Williams, for a small fee — usually a pound or a guinea (21 shillings) each — his rights to songs he has written, sometimes in batches of a dozen or more at a time.
-Perhaps they shared the writing duties equally, but it seems likely that Williams’ heavy performing and recording schedule left little time to do more than tinker with the lyrics here and there.
+The author’s collection contains many letters in which Godfrey assigns to Williams, for a small fee — usually a pound or a guinea (21 shillings) each — his rights to songs he has written, sometimes in batches of a dozen or more at a time.
+Perhaps they shared the writing duties equally, but it seems likely that Williams’s heavy performing and recording schedule left little time to do more than tinker with the lyrics here and there.
 At the same time, it is certainly true that, as their business card attests, Williams and Godfrey advertised themselves as a songwriting team — perhaps one should let it go at that.

-The Williams and Godfrey compositions are as follows (an asterisk indicates
+The known Williams and Godfrey compositions, by date, are as follows (an asterisk indicates

 that Billy Williams never recorded the song):